Stories:

 Targets of Anti-Enfranchisement Amendment Proposals, 1900–1915

-The Fifteenth Amendment and Its Results, 1870: A poster commemorating the ratification of the Fifteenth Amendment.
-Columns that read "Education" and "Science" are topped by the text of the amendment itself: "The Right of Citizens of the United States to Vote Shall Not Be Denied or Abridged by the United States or Any State on Account of Race Color or Condition of Servitude" above a scene of celebration in Baltimore.
-Library of Congress Prints and Photographs Division.
+The Fifteenth Amendment and Its Results, 1870: In a poster commemorating the ratification of the Fifteenth Amendment, columns that read “Education” and “Science” are topped by the text of the amendment itself: “The Right of Citizens of the United States to Vote Shall Not Be Denied or Abridged by the United States or Any State on Account of Race Color or Condition of Servitude,” above a scene of celebration in Baltimore.

 A Constitutional Amendment: Political poster, 1866, Library of Congress Rare Books and Special Collections Division.
 Opposition to the Fourteenth and Fifteenth Amendments was exhibited in a series of racist posters and political pamphlets published in the 1860s and 1870s.